Stochastic maximum principle for sub-diffusions and its applications: Introduction

 Let $B$ be a Brownian motion independent of $S_t$.
 The sub-diffusion $B_{L_t}$ is a continuous martingale with $\langle B_{L_t} \rangle = L_t$.
 In this paper, we study stochastic optimal control for systems driven by the anomalous sub-diffusion $B_{L_t}$.

 One of our motivations comes from stochastic control problems in finance such as optimal investment problems.
-Black-Scholes model is typically employed to describe the stock price, i.e.,

-where $\mu_t$ is the stock return rate, $\sigma_t$ is the volatility, and $B_t$ is a standard Brownian motion.
-To model the bear and bull markets, most papers use a regime switching Markov chain between different values of the return rate function $\mu_t$, that is, one uses a large return value $ a$ for $\mu_t$ during the bull market and a smaller return value $ b $ for $\mu_t$ during the bear market; see, e.g., \cite{zhang2018}.
+Black-Scholes model is typically employed to describe the stock price, i.e., $ dS_t= \ \mu_t S_t dt +\sigma_t S_t d B_t$, where $\mu_t$ is the stock return rate, $\sigma_t$ is the volatility, and $B_t$ is a standard Brownian motion.
+To model the bear and bull markets, most papers use a regime switching Markov chain between different values for the return rate function $\mu_t$, that is, one uses use a large return value for $\mu_t$ during the bull market and a smaller return value for $\mu_t$ during the bear market; see, e.g., \cite{zhang2018}.
 However this kind of Markov regime switching models do not capture the phenomenon that tradings are typically much less active in the bear market.
-We propose to use sub-diffusion $B_{L_t}$ in place of Brownian motion $B_t$ to model the bear market instead:
+We propose to use sub-diffusion $B_{L_t}$ in place of Brownian motion $B_t$ to model the bear market: $\displaystyle dS_t=\mu_t S_t dt +\sigma_t S_t d B_{L_t}$.
 Note that $B_{L_t}$ stays flat during the time periods when $L_t$ stays constant.
 When the L\'evy measure $\nu$ of the subordinator $S_t$ is infinite, $S_t$ has infinitely many small jumps in any given time interval and, for any $\eps >0$, the jumps of $S_t$ of size larger than $\eps$ occurs according to a Poisson process with parameter $\nu (\eps, \infty)$.
 In this case, during any fixed time intervals, $L_t$ has infinitely many small time periods but only finite many time periods larger than a fixed length during which it stays constants.
 Thus the sub-diffusion $B_{L_t}$ matches well the phenomena that the market constantly has small corrections but big corrections or bear market occurs only sporadically.
-When $\mu_t=\mu$ and $\sigma_t=\sigma$ are constant, the above SDE can be solved explicitly: